 In addition, you’re wasting valuable resume real estate that can be filled with information that will be relevant to employers

 If you don’t have a LinkedIn photo already, get one.
-If you come up in a recruiter’s or employer’s search on LinkedIn and they don’t see a photo he or she will wonder, why.
-Are you hiding something?
-Too lazy to bother?
-Maybe not savvy enough to realize the importance?
+If you come up in a recruiter’s or employer’s search on LinkedIn and they don’t see a photo he or she will wonder if you are hiding something.

 Many will just move on.